Go Kart Chains and Sprockets Tech Tips and Maintenance

 Chains and sprockets are a part of every go kart drivetrain.
 In conjunction with the clutch, these two components transfer the power from the engine to the axle.

 Chain is sized by the pitch (the distance between roller centers).
 See the chain shown in the picture.
 The two most common sizes for go karts is #35 and #219.
 You might also run into #428 chain and sprockets on rental, fleet or concession karts.
 If you're racing 4-cycle engines, the most common chain is #35.
-It has a pitch of 3/8".
-If you're racing 2-cycle engines, the most common chain size is #219 which has a pitch of 0.306".
+It has a pitch of 3/8" or about 9.5mm.
+If you're racing 2-cycle engines, the most common chain size is #219 which has a pitch of 0.306" or about 7.8mm.
+The #428 chain has a pitch of 12.7mm or 0.5".

 The main advantage to #35 chain is its strength. #35 chain has larger diameter pins and thicker side plates which allow it to handle more power from the engine. #219 chain on the other hand has the advantage of lighter weight for a given chain length. #219 chain also has longer chain life because it has more pins per inch.